marcglasberg/weak_map/README.md

 It occupies memory and may not be garbage collected.
 WeakMap and WeakContainer are fundamentally different in this aspect.
 They don't prevent garbage-collection of key objects.

+2. Caches that keep the result of expensive processes calculated over immutable data can also benefit from weak-maps.
+I here provide functions similar to the ones of the
+<a href="https://pub.dev/packages/reselect">reselect</a> package, but better.
+This can be used with Redux or with any other calculations over immutable data.

 <br>